vwellmo57/Engineering_4_Notebook/README.md

 - Past notebooks can come in handy!
 - Using the transmit/recive pins to blink an LED works but also seems to disconnect me...

+## SSH
+### Description
+In this assignment, we connected to our pi via SSH and turned on an LED.
+### How
+I followed Shields' tutorial until it cam time to connect to the pi.
+I tried his chromebook method but didn't have any luck so I used an app on my android called "JuiceSSH - SSH Client".
+I'm not sure if it's the best but it worked first try.
+To connect I entered "pi@192.168.43.31:22" pi was my username, 192... was my ip, and 22 was my port (default).
+To get power to the pi I connected the battery to the boost thing and then used the usb port on the boost and the micro usb on the pi to get power.
+I also used pin 17 as my led pin.